 On the church calendar the fourth Sunday before Christmas marks the first day of Advent; this year it’s December 2nd.
-Whether you’re familiar with this tradition of an Advent wreath or this is the first year you’ll be celebrating, this handy reference will help.
+Advent is observed for 4 consecutive Sundays prior to Christmas.